Taxable income

 • Brussels remains the region with the lowest average income;

-• In 2020, Flemish Brabant was still the province with the highest average income per capita, followed by Walloon Brabant and East Flanders;
+• In 2021, Flemish Brabant was still the province with the highest average income per capita, followed by Walloon Brabant and East Flanders.

-• At local level, Sint-Martens-Latem is the leading municipality in terms of average income per capita.
-It is 56.9 % above the Belgian average;
+• At municipal level, Sint-Martens-Latem is the leading municipality in terms of average income per capita.
+It is 63.3% above the Belgian average;

-• In 2020, there was a doubling in the total amount of unemployment benefits in Belgium.
+• In 2021, the total amount of unemployment benefits decreased in Belgium.

-Income refers to the net taxable income.
-These figures are calculated based on personal tax declarations and comprise the taxable income from professions, replacement income, pensions, dividends, the cadastral income and maintenance allowances.
-Untaxed income (such as child allowance and the subsistence wage) is not part of the tax income.
-The reference period of the data is still the income year 2020, so the tax year 2021.
-The fiscal statistics are established according to the taxpayer's place of residence.
+the income refers to the net taxable income.
+These figures are calculated based on personal income tax returns and comprise the taxable income from professions, replacement income, pensions, dividends, the cadastral income and maintenance allowances.
+Non-taxable income (such as child allowance and the subsistence wage) is not part of the tax income.
+The reference period of the data used is the income year 2021, so the tax year 2022.
+Tax statistics are established according to the taxpayer's place of residence.

 1. Flemish people have the highest income; people from Brussels trail behind

-In 2020, the average net taxable income per capita stood at 19,671 euros.
-A breakdown of this figure by region reveals that the income per capita is the highest in the Flemish Region.
-With 21,078 euros, the average income in Flanders is 7.2% above the national average.
+In 2021, the average net taxable income per capita stood at 20,357 euros.
+A breakdown of this figure among the three regions reveals that the average income per capita is the highest in Flanders.
+With 21,776 euros, the average income in Flanders is 7.0% above the national average.
 The inhabitants of the Walloon and Brussels-Capital Regions are considerably lagging behind financially.
-The average income in the Walloon Region is 5.9% below the Belgian average, whereas people from the Brussels-Capital Region made even 21.5% less on a yearly basis.
+The average income in the Walloon Region is 5.7% below the Belgian average, whereas people from the Brussels-Capital Region make 21.1% less on a yearly basis.

 Average income per capita (in EUR)